marek-hanzal/pipi/cheat.md

 This is simple structure detection; it's more dynamic, than day/low high, also supports it's fibbonachi levels; this indicator may be somehow less accurate as it depends on user's input.

+Structures enables tracking candles "in the void" - those in current extremes (above/below structure).

 **Context**: `structure`

 **Config:**